Mille-Volts/wordpress-theme-starter/README.md

 ## Getting started

+### Installation

-To get the project running, you need to have Docker with docker-compose installed — this create a full Wordpress environment.
+To get the project running, **you need to have Docker with docker-compose installed** — this create a full Wordpress environment.

 Then, you simply need to install and start the project.